Recent Comments

 Euler’s Formula, Fibonacci, the Bayer-Billera Theorem, and Fine’s CD-index

 Bill Gessley proving Euler’s formula (at UMKC) In the earlier post about Billerafest I mentioned the theorem of Bayer and Billera on flag numbers of polytopes.
 Let me say a little more about it.
-1. Euler Euler’s theorem … Continue reading
+1. Euler Euler’s theorem asserts that for … Continue reading

 Posted in Combinatorics, Convex polytopes